Ash-D23/webpack-startter-kit/README.md

 ## Running on development using dev server

-Run `npm run start` to start to webpack dev server with HMR ready
+Run `npm run start` to start to webpack dev server

 ## For production